jrtabash/ishlang/README.md

 The name Ishlang (ish-lang) is shorthand for "Lisp'ish programming language", and was chosen to pay homage to Lisp.
 Though it is inspired by Lisp, the language diverts considerably from Lisp, and is not a lisp implementation.

-The language is still under development, but already supports a rich set of features, including branching, looping, functions, nested-functions, recursion, lambdas/closures, pairs, arrays, hashmaps, structs and modules.
+The language supports a rich set of features, including branching, looping, functions, nested-functions, recursion, lambdas/closures, pairs, arrays, hashmaps, structs and modules.

 More details about the language available in [docs/specification.md](docs/specification.md)